ming-ddtechcg/nuodb-operator/README.md

 export STORAGE_NODE=yourStorageNodeDNSName
 ```

-### 5. Disable Linux Transparent Huge Pages (THP) on each cluster node (For NuoDB Operator version 0.0.4 only)
+### 5. Disable Linux Transparent Huge Pages (THP) on each cluster node
+**Note:** For NuoDB Operator version 0.0.4 only
 Run these commands as the root user (or a user with root group privileges) on each cluster node that will host NuoDB pods (containers).
 These commands will disable THP.

-**Note:** If the nodes are rebooted THP will be reenabled by default, and the commands will need to executed again to disable THP.
+If the nodes are rebooted THP will be reenabled by default, and the commands will need to executed again to disable THP.

 ```
 echo madvise | sudo tee -a /sys/kernel/mm/transparent_hugepage/enabled